pnp/blog/content/post/how-to-transition-from-power-automate-to-logic-apps.md

 Following the instructions and complete the fields in which Azure presents to you, can deploy the template.
-After deployment is complete, navigate to the Logic App Designer, you may need to authenticate the connections, click on those and a pop-up window will show for you to log in.
+After deployment is complete, navigate to the Logic App Designer, you may need to authenticate the connections, select  those and a pop-up window will show for you to log in.

 Once completed, you will need to Enable your Logic App then your Flow